AI Glossary

 neural networkstransformerNLP+1

-Audio Processing
+Audio Processing (AP)

-The analysis and manipulation of audio signals using computational methods and artificial intelligence
+The analysis and manipulation of audio signals using computational methods and artificial intelligence.

 audio processingspeech recognitionmusic analysis+2